pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust.md

 and so on.
 Since Rust does not support inheritance for structs, traits do the work of sharing code.

-This may be old hat for experienced C# developer, but I'm having a lot of fun using traits to fit in my custom types into the language with traits:
+This may be old hat for a C# developer, but I'm having a lot of fun using traits to fit in my custom types into the language with traits:

 Want to create a custom display type for your type to show users?
 There is a